SurbhiB62/SF-Account-Contacts-LWC/README.md

 - Users have the necessary permissions to deploy and test the solutions.
 - The data model for `Account`, `Contact`, and `Opportunity` follows standard Salesforce structures.
-- Security roles (Relationship Manager, Customer Service Agent) are predefined in the system.